louis-lin/audio-transcription/README.md

 # audio-transcription
-This project serves to use python to transcribe audio.
+This project uses python to transcribe audio.